-\begin{IEEEbiographynophoto}{Dengke Wang} was born in Sichuan, China.
-He received the B.Sc. degree from the University of Electronic Science and Technology of China in 2019.
-Now, he is pursuing the M.Sc. degree in King Abdullah University of Science and Technology (KAUST), Saudi Arabia.
-His main research interests include performance analysis and modeling of wireless communication networks and software-defined radio. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Marco Giordani} [M'20] received his Ph.D. in Information Engineering in 2020 from the University of Padova, Italy, where he is now a postdoctoral researcher and adjunct professor.
+\begin{IEEEbiography} [{ }]{Marco Giordani} [M'20] received his Ph.D. in Information Engineering in 2020 from the University of Padova, Italy, where he is now a postdoctoral researcher and adjunct professor.
 He visited NYU and TOYOTA Infotechnology Center, Inc., USA.
 In 2018 he received the “Daniel E. Noble Fellowship Award” from the IEEE Vehicular Technology Society.
-His research focuses on protocol design for 5G/6G mmWave cellular and vehicular networks. \end{IEEEbiographynophoto}
+His research focuses on protocol design for 5G/6G mmWave cellular and vehicular networks. \end{IEEEbiography}

-\begin{IEEEbiographynophoto}{Mohamed-Slim Alouini} was born in Tunis, Tunisia.
-He received the Ph.D. degree from the California Institute of Technology, Pasadena, CA, USA.
-He served as a faculty member in the University of Minnesota, Minneapolis, then in the Texas A\&M University at Qatar, Education City, Doha, Qatar before joining King Abdullah University of Science and Technology in 2009.
-His current interests include the modeling, design, and performance analysis of wireless communication systems. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Michele Zorzi} [F'07] is with the Information Engineering Department of the University of Padova, focusing on wireless communications research.
+\begin{IEEEbiography} [{ }]{Mohamed-Slim Alouini} [S'94-M'98-SM'03-F'09] was born in Tunis, Tunisia.
+He received the Ph.D. degree in Electrical Engineering from the California Institute of Technology (Caltech), Pasadena, CA, USA, in 1998.
+He served as a faculty member in the University of Minnesota, Minneapolis, MN, USA, then in the Texas A\&M University at Qatar, Education City, Doha, Qatar before joining KAUST, Thuwal, Makkah Province, Saudi Arabia as a Professor of Electrical Engineering in 2009.
+His current research interests include the modeling, design, and performance analysis of wireless communication systems. \end{IEEEbiography}

+\begin{IEEEbiography} [{ }]{Michele Zorzi} [F'07] is with the Information Engineering Department of the University of Padova, focusing on wireless communications research.
 He was Editor-in-Chief of IEEE Wireless Communications from 2003 to 2005, IEEE Transactions on Communications from 2008 to 2011, and IEEE Transactions on Cognitive Communications and Networking from 2014 to 2018.
-He served ComSoc as a Member-at-Large of the Board of Governors from 2009 to 2011, as Director of Education and Training from 2014 to 2015, and as Director of Journals from 2020 to 2021. \end{IEEEbiographynophoto}
+He served ComSoc as a Member-at-Large of the Board of Governors from 2009 to 2011, as Director of Education and Training from 2014 to 2015, and as Director of Journals from 2020 to 2021. \end{IEEEbiography}